shoeffner/mthesis/src/models_and_methods.md

 compiles into a static library.
 It uses CMake which is used in many C++ projects and thus lots of developers should be already familiar with it.
-C++ was specifically chosen because it can often be integrated into other programming languages, since many languages already provide mechanisms to call for example system libraries, which are often written in C or C++.
+C++ was specifically chosen because it can often be integrated into other programming languages since many languages already provide mechanisms to call for example system libraries, which are often written in C or C++.
 Another reason is that OpenCV and Dlib are natively written in C++, and while both have Python bindings, in general their C++ documentation is much more